IT Billing for FinOps explained

 -

-Assuming dashboards replace billing rules (rates, drivers, service definitions)
+Assuming dashboards replace billing logic

 -